-The Department of Animal Science performs research-based public-sector services in relation to animal nutrition, health and welfare and contributes to a considerable number of the focus areas established at DCA – Danish Centre for Food and Agriculture.
+The Department of Animal and Veterinary Sciences performs research-based public-sector services in relation to animal nutrition, health and welfare and contributes to a considerable number of the focus areas established at DCA – Danish Centre for Food and Agriculture.

 Within conventional as well as organic livestock production we perform research-based public-sector services in relation to: